Hatoris/taskwarrior_jrnl_hook/README.md

 |:--------:|:----------:|:------------------|
 |`jrnl_config` | `~/.jrnl_config` | Path to your jrnl configuration|

-In order to use the correct tags symbol you use in your jrnl, the script need to read your jrnl configuration.
+In order to use correct tags symbol used in your jrnl, the script need to read your jrnl's configuration.

 ### tags